paser-group/continuous-secsoft/workshops/Workshop3.md

 In Ansible YAML files are specified using key value pairs ... for example in `sklearn-install.yaml`, `name` is a key and `numpy` and `scikit-learn` are values for the key `name`

 The YAML file specifies how to execute the `pip3` command using Ansible.
 Instead of manually doing `pip3` to install Python libraries, just run the YAMl script with Ansible and it will install everything you specify under `name`.
-For example, the script should install the following pip3 packages: *numpy*, *scikit-learn*, *scipy*, and *pandas*.
+For example, the script should install the following pip3 packages: *numpy*, *scikit-learn*, *scipy*, and *ZZZ*.

 ## The Tasks